jrmi/byemail/README.md

 - Easy configuration, everything in one file.
 - For small groups like famillies or small compagnies

+Some features:

+- Middleware to filter/modify/... incoming and outgoing mails
+- ...

 # Installation

-First install byemail to a virtualenv:
+First install byemail in a virtualenv:

 ```sh
 $ pipenv install byemail